Lead Writer: Kieran Morgan | Peer Reviewer/s: John New | Managing Editor: Kieran Morgan

 This principle is especially important for internal documentation where users need to be able to view changes to documents so they can understand how to revise their work practices.
 For external documents, it’s more a matter of good housekeeping.
 It keeps writers and approvers abreast of the differences from one version to the next, who authored them, and the date they were approved and published.
 Changes won’t usually be visible on documents with an external audience, unless it has implications for how they conduct their work.
 Typically, change control and versioning are facilitated automatically via a content management system, which will automatically compare one version to another.

-What Does That Mean Icon What Does That Mean?
+What Does That Mean? |

-User-oriented content for customers and partners outside the organization, emphasizing ease of use, product understanding, and brand representation.
+Internal Documentation Technical content for an organization’s internal audience, focusing on technical details, processes, and operational efficiency.
+External Documentation User-oriented content for customers and partners outside the organization, emphasizing ease of use, product understanding, and brand representation. |

 4.10.
 Principle 10: Information Protection